JaredBalbona/Customer-Transaction-Prediction-with-Neural-Net/README.md

 # Santander Customer Transaction Prediction

-## Note: This code (and this README) are very much works in progress and will continuously be updated in the coming weeks!
+## UPDATE Sept.
+17th: This code (and this README) are very much works in progress and will continuously be updated in the coming weeks!

 ## Project Overview